 - Add support to save detailed logs when installing modules

-- Fix download progress error if module is larger than 20MB
+- Fix download progress error if a module is larger than 20MB

 - Changed the way how downloaded repos are processed, should be rock stable

-- Prevent crashes when database is corrupted – clear db instead
+- Prevent crashes when a database is corrupted – clear db instead

-- Fix saving wrong UID issue on multiuser mode
+- Fix saving wrong UID issue on a multiuser mode

 - Add custom update channel support – you can now switch to your own update server!